 Stress can cause havoc with our gut and is a trigger for many suffering from symptoms of irritable bowel syndrome (IBS).
 Too much stress releases a hormone called cortisol, which in too high amounts can significantly alter your gut bacteria and provoke inflammation.

 Prevent or reduce IBS attacks by adding regular relaxation sessions such as meditation, massage or yoga to your lifestyle.

 Consider taking supplements (eg.magnesium & B complex), herbal medicine (eg. passionflower, kava and valerian), homoeopathic and flower essences to help reduce the impact of stress on your gut*.

 Eating too quickly, or whilst under stress, decreases the amount of time and energy your body has to devote to digestion.
 So remember to chew your food slowly and thoroughly before swallowing it.
 Your saliva contains enzymes that start the digestion of your food before it even reaches your stomach.
 Additionally, the chewing action sends a message to your stomach that food is on the way, allowing it time to start producing the necessary digestive acids.

 Want to find the cause of your Irritable Bowel Syndrome?

-Book yourself in for a Bioresonance naturopathic consultation to find out the cause of your IBS and start your journey to wellness today!
+Book yourself in for a Bioresonance naturopathic consultation and start your journey to wellness today!